 Who we are

-Almost half (550) are living and working in Europe.
-Many are retired because of age or ill health.
+Almost half (540) are living and working in Europe.
+Many of these are retired because of age or ill health.

 In the Americas there are 130.
 Many are elderly or infirm., although some are still engaged in ministry.

 For the moment there are over 500 students at various stages of preparation in the houses of study (mainly in Africa).
 Most of these are Africans, although there are some from the Americas, and Asia.
 European vocations come mainly from Poland at present.